seanfdnn/devcompetencies/README.md

 * Frequently re-invents the wheel: implements own methods
 ### Patterns
 * Knowledgeable of all language features and applies them appropriately.
 For example, in C# use of enumerations, foreach, yields, lambdas, events, Linq, async/await, delegates, etc..
 In Python: generators, list comprehension.
-*
-e breadth and depth of capabilities offered by the language and it's built-in libraries and readily-avaliable libraries

 ## Refactoring
-* Anti-Patterns
+### Anti-Patterns
-** Continuously "kludges" new functionality into existing code -- attempts as much as possible to add new code while avoiding touching existing code and avoiding re-factoring
+* Continuously "kludges" new functionality into existing code -- attempts as much as possible to add new code while avoiding touching existing code and avoiding re-factoring
-* Patterns
+## Patterns
-** Can accurately describe refactoring actions in terms of Martin Fowler's "Refactoring" terms such as "extract method", "extract interface", "pull-up member variable" etc...
+* Can accurately describe refactoring actions in terms of Martin Fowler's "Refactoring" terms such as "extract method", "extract interface", "pull-up member variable" etc...

 ## Source Control / Configuration Management
-* Anti-Patterns
+# Anti-Patterns
-** Doesn't use source control
+* Doesn't use source control
-** Routinley goes days or longer without checking into mainline, or uses branches to avoid continuous integration of code
+* Routinley goes days or longer without checking into mainline, or uses branches to avoid continuous integration of code
-* Patterns
+# Patterns
-** Continuously integrates: Checks in code to mainline daily ** Able to perform basic operations
+* Continuously integrates: Checks in code to mainline daily
+* Able to perform basic operations

 ## Computer Science